epics-modules/measComp/docs/source/measCompMultiFunctionDoc.rst

     - ao
     - asynFloat64
     - WAVEGEN_OFFSET
     - Controls the offset of the waveform in volts.
       For user-defined waveforms, this value is added to the waveform, i.e. 0.0 outputs the user-defined waveform unchanged, 1.0 adds 1 volt, etc.
+      For internally defined waveforms all types except Pulse are centered at 0V if Offset=0, e.g. Sin wave goes from +Amplitude to -Amplitude.
+If Offset is non-zero it is added to this waveform.
+      If waveform Type=Pulse it is not centered on 0V.
+The baseline=Offset, and the pulse height is Amplitude relative to the baseline.
+This was a change made in R4-3.

 .. figure:: measCompWaveGenPlot_int.png
     :align: center